shoptimax/oxid_modules_config/README.md

 ----

-A previous version of this module with less features is on [GitHub](https://github.com/druteika/oxid_modules_config).

 Tools to export, backup and import OXID eShop modules, module settings, shop settings and module activation.
 There are 2 ways to use the functionality:
 * via OXID console commands